joeattardi/picmo/docs/docs/api/picmo/types/picker-options.md

 ### `rootElement`

 - **Type**: `HTMLElement`
-- **Default**: `document.body`

 The DOM element that will contain the picker.
 Any existing children of this element will be removed when `createPicker` is called.
+If a root element is not specified, an error will be thrown.

 ### `showCategoryTabs`